microsoft/rushstack.io-website/pages/api/ts-command-line.icommandlineintegerdefinition.md

 ## ICommandLineIntegerDefinition interface

-For use with CommandLineParser, this interface represents a command line parameter whose argument is an integer value.
+For use with [CommandLineParameterProvider.defineIntegerParameter()](./ts-command-line.commandlineparameterprovider.defineintegerparameter.md)<!-- -->, this interface defines a command line parameter whose argument is an integer value.

 <b>Signature:</b>